SeymaAtmaca/SeymaAtmaca/README.md

 - 👋 Hi, I’m @SeymaAtmaca
 - 👀 I’m interested in Computer Vision | Information and Network security
-- 🌱 I’m currently learning Python, Machine Learning, Shell Script and Linux
+- 🌱 I’m currently learning Python and JavaScript languages, Web Development, Machine Learning, Shell Script and Linux
-- 💞️ I’m looking to collaborate on Machine Learning for Security
+- 💞️ I’m looking to collaborate on Web - Python Developing and Machine Learning for Security

 <!---